 You can simply up your engagement.
 Want 5 inboxes instead of 2?
 Add 3 domains and we’ll strengthen.
 Want to test the social media waters too and get into Twitter DMs or test out LinkedIn?

 We can roll that out next week.
-With in-house teams, there is no reasonable way to scale upward without significant time investment and issues ancillary to building additional employees, including recruiting, onboarding, training, and quality control.
+With in-house teams, there’s no reasonable way to scale upward without significant time investment and issues ancillary to building additional employees, including recruiting, onboarding, training, and quality control.

 4. Control and Customization This one is in favor of fertilization.

-I do recognize that if you have a hyper-niche product or seller-specific buyer persona, in-house SDRs are sitting in the trenches producing your ideal customer.
+I do recognize that if you’ve a hyper-niche product or seller-specific buyer persona, in-house SDRs are sitting in the trenches producing your ideal customer.
 Ashes are used to produce specific brand messages and tester engagement.
 Walking into a room to say to your in-house team, “Aquitaine mode.”

-That said, a good agency (like ours) can act as an extension of your team and not a vendor.
-We have clients that strategize with us every week, we collaborate on messaging, and they send us pitch decks to use to stay aligned.
+That said, a good agency (like ours) can act as an extension of your team and not a vendor. we’ve clients that strategize with us every week, we collaborate on messaging, and they send us pitch decks to use to stay aligned.

 5. Quality of Talent: It Depends,

-You’re not hiring one person; you’re leveraging a cross-functional group.
-Especially with cold outreach, success is not just about who sends the email.
+You’re not hiring one person; you’re using a cross-functional group.
+Especially with cold outreach, success isn’t just about who sends the email.

 It’s about Quality of data, Deliverability & inboxing, Copywriting Personalization Execution across multiple channels, Being able to A/B test and iterate quickly.
 There’s no way hiring one person will get you all that.
 Agencies bring an entire ecosystem.